HarpurCriticalArchive/web/home.md

 This is because Harpur was a prolific poet and an inveterate reviser.
-Extant today in manuscript, and in colonial newspaper and other printed forms, are over 2,700 versions of his 686 works in verse, as well as the often fascinating prose notes that he wrote for them.
+Extant today in manuscript, and in colonial newspaper and other printed forms, are nearly 2,700 versions of his 680 works in verse, as well as the often fascinating prose notes that he wrote for them.
 Most of these versions have never been published - until now.